awsdocs/aws-iot-docs/doc_source/connect-to-iot.md

 +

 **Endpoints**
-The device endpoints are specific to your account and you can see what they are by using the [describe\-endpoint](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/iot/describe-endpoint.html) command\.
+The device endpoints support AWS IoT Core and AWS IoT Device Management functions\.
+They are specific to your AWS account and you can see what they are by using the [describe\-endpoint](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/iot/describe-endpoint.html) command\.
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/iot/latest/developerguide/connect-to-iot.html)

   For more information about these endpoints and the functions that they support, see [AWS IoT device data and service endpoints](iot-connect-devices.md#iot-connect-device-endpoints)\.
 +